bhatti/formicary/docs/ai-agents.md

 **Format:** `KEY::VALUE` — key must be non-empty; value may be empty or contain `::`.

+> **Choose the right scope for fan-out sources.** `fan_out.source: SomeKey` resolves from `JobExecution.Contexts` (job-level).
+Any script that produces an array used as a fan-out source **must** write it with `::add-job-context` — not `::add-task-context`.
+Task-context markers are scoped to the emitting task and invisible to fan-out resolution in later tasks.
+The symptom of using the wrong marker: fan-out dispatches 0 items with no error.

-All ai-dev-tools scripts emit `::add-task-context` markers.
+All ai-dev-tools scripts emit `::add-task-context` markers for metrics/reporting.
 The full set of skills-related keys emitted by every job that invokes `claude_runner.py`:

 | Key | Description |
 |-----|-------------|